mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

   * Disabling this setting will prevent new groups from being created AND new tabs being automatically associated to those groups.
 * Automate ServiceNow Grouping:
   * Disabled by default
   * Enable to automatically group ServiceNow OR Service-Now windows/environments.
-This was the origonal purpose of the extension.
+This was the original purpose of the extension.

 ## URL_Parser
 > This part of the extension controls what aspects are seen by the script for automation and ability to add that key to the Groups or Blacklist